-A man died this week after he fell 45 feet from an upper deck of the Georgia Dome in Atlanta, Georgia, leaving his family with a potential claim for premises liability.
+A man died this week after he fell 45 feet from an upper deck of the Georgia Dome in Sandy Springs, Georgia, leaving his family with a potential claim for premises liability.
 The accident occurred during a football game between the University of Tennessee and North Carolina State University.
 It was only one day after another football fan died in a fall at a stadium in Houston, Texas.

 The accident victim was 20 years old.
 Witnesses stated that they saw the man drinking at the stadium before he fell over a railing.
 After he fell, Georgia Dome emergency medical technicians were called to the scene.
 The victim struck another fan when he fell, causing the second man to sustain facial lacerations.